Infinite Random Power Towers: Open questions

 \section{Open questions}

 There remain many open questions about random power towers.
-As far as convergence is concerned, Theorem \ref{main} is quite broad.
+As far as convergence is concerned, Theorem \ref{th:main} is quite broad.
 It only leaves out the case of $a=1$ and $b=\infty$.
 While our condition for convergence when $a=1$ and $b>e^{\frac1e}$ does not involve $b$ in any way, our proof required boundedness of $A_1$.
-However, there do exist unbounded distributions for $A_1$ such that the corresponding power tower converges. \begin{example} Let $\{A_i\}_{i\in\N}$ be an i.i.d. sequence with distribution given by and let $T_i=(A_1)^{(A_2)^{{\iddots}^{(A_i)}}}$ be the corresponding power tower.
-Then $T_i$ converges almost surely. \end{example} To show convergence of $T_i$, it suffices to show that $\ilim i \E \log^\star(T_i) < \infty$, since this implies that the probability of $T_i$ going to infinity is $0$.
-Note that and we show inductively that $T_i < \frac{8(1+\sqrt{1-\log 2})}{\log 2}$.
+However, there do exist unbounded distributions for $A_1$ such that the corresponding power tower converges. \begin{example} Let $\{A_i\}_{i\in\nn}$ be an i.i.d. sequence with distribution given by and let $T_i=\et\limits_{k=1}^i A_k$ be the corresponding power tower.
+Then $T_i$ converges almost surely. \end{example} To show convergence of $T_i$, it suffices to show that $\ilim i \ee \log^\star(T_i) < \infty$, since this implies that the probability of $T_i$ going to infinity is $0$.
+Note that and we show inductively that $\ee \log^\star T_i < \frac{8(1+\sqrt{1-\log 2})}{\log 2}$.
 Assuming this is true for $i$, we prove it for $i+1$ (making use of the fact that $\log^\star(x+y) \le 1 + \log^\star x + \log^\star y$ in the third line): This, and other similar examples, suggest that in order to check convergence of $T_i$ for unbounded $A_1$, we need to have some comparison between the weight of the distribution of $A_1$ at $1$ and at infinity.
-I conjecture that condition 2 from Theorem \ref{main} may be relaxed by replacing $b<\infty$ with $\E \log^\ast A_1 < \infty$.
+I conjecture that condition 2 from Theorem \ref{th:main} may be relaxed by replacing $b<\infty$ with $\ee \log^\ast A_1 < \infty$.

 We also did not touch on questions of convergence rate at all.
-For the "contracting on average" random power towers, Diaconis and Freedman's results also gives us an exponential convergence rate.
+For the "contracting on average" random power towers, Diaconis and Freedman's results also give us an exponential convergence rate.
 Are there cases that do not have an exponential type of convergence?
 If so, what convergence rates are possible?

-We only touched the surface of the inverse question.
-If $T$ were a mixture of powers of uniform distributions, we should be able to apply similar techniques to those used in the proof of Theorem \ref{inverse}, though the complexity of checking monotonicity increases substantially.
-Can one tell in general whether $T$ has a tower distribution by approximating it with uniform distributions? \begin{acks}[Acknowledgments] I would like to thank Laurent Saloff-Coste, Persi Diaconis, Dan Dalthorp, and Lisa Madsen for their support and helpful comments.
-I would also like to thank Dan Dalthorp for the figures. \end{acks}
+We only scratched the surface of the inverse question.
+If $T$ were a mixture of powers of uniform distributions, we should be able to apply similar techniques to those used in the proof of Theorem \ref{th:inverse_problem}, though the complexity of checking monotonicity increases substantially.
+Can one tell in general whether $T$ has a tower distribution by approximating it with uniform distributions?